UV air purifiers are safe.

-Most UV air purifiers are safe to use on a daily basis with no chemicals byproducts and insignificant levels of ozone emission under the 0.050 ppm limit certified by the California Air Resources Board (CARB).
-However, Ozone (O3) can still be dangerous as it is a highly reactive gas composed of three oxygen atoms.
-Created during the UV irradiation, exposure even to a small amount of ozone can lead to chest pain, coughing, shortness of breath, wheezing, and throat irritation.
-In the long run, it can cause irreversible damage to our respiratory systems like pneumonia, bronchitis, asthma attack, and lung scarring with reduced capacity.
-Children, elderly, and asthmatic people will be more susceptible to ozone so use cautiously.
+That being said, all UV light will emit insignificant ozone under the 0.070 ppm 8-hour limit approved by the California Air Resources Board (CARB) and EPA.
+Ozone (O3) is a dangerous, highly reactive gas composed of three oxygen atoms.
+Through photolysis, air exposed to UV light can create ozone, where nearby oxygen will break apart and attach to other oxygen molecules to form ozone (O3).
+Exposing to even a small amount of ozone can lead to chest pain, coughing, shortness of breath, wheezing, inflammation, and throat irritation.
+In the long run, it can aggravate asthma and cause irreversible damage to our respiratory systems, like pneumonia, bronchitis, and lung scarring with reduced capacity.
+Children, elderly, asthmatic, and sick people with compromised immune systems will be more susceptible to ozone, so use cautiously.

 The Hidden Danger With UV Purifiers

-- Never sterilize your hands or any part of the skin with UV light according to World Health Organization (WHO) guideline.
+- According to World Health Organization (WHO) guideline, never sterilize your hands or any part of the skin with unknown UV light.

-- Avoid unreliable, poorly made UV air purifiers that have the tendency of leaking harmful UV during irradiation.
+- Avoid unreliable, poorly made UV air purifiers that have the tendency to leak mercury and harmful UV during irradiation.

-- Do not let children or pets go near a UV air purifier.
+- Do not let children or pets go near a UV air purifier unsupervised.

 - Never stare directly at ultraviolet light.
-Never point the UV light at other people as well.
+Never point the UV light at other people’s eyes as well.

 - Avoid purchasing aftermarket UV lightbulbs or lamps that may not follow the FDA Ultraviolet Index (UVI) safety ratings.

 - CDC recommends installing UV disinfection in ductwork or at the ceiling to complement the existing air filter rather than replacing it.